dive2Pro/roam-snapshot/README.md

 # Page History
 The `Page history` feature lets you see all changes made to a page, when.
 You can view and restore past versions of any Roam page going back indefinitely.

+## Changelog

+### v2

+- Now, the cache is saved locally first, which makes the saving and viewing process more efficient.
+All history data is saved into one file, and the file URL is stored in [[roam/plugin/page history]] as the first child block.
+- Local cache will be automatically uploaded to Roam Service every 60 minutes after the first local cache is created (you can also change the interval time in the settings).
+You can click the button in the bottom right corner of the screen to upload immediately.

 ## Access page history